rdouglascox/phil1012/02_connectives_and_logical_form.md

 ## linguistic form and logical form

 * you might have noticed something strange about negation
-* it is strange in the sense that we say that it "connectives" just one proposition
+* it is strange in the sense that we say that it "connects" just one proposition
 * but is also strange that we think that "not" is somehow used to express negation
 * compare "It is not the case that John is short" with "John is not short"
 * the former seems to capture the idea that negation is a one-place connective better than the latter